-Emily Scott and Thomas Scott, both directors, are founding partners of Plum TV, LLC, a television station network operating in select resort markets.
+Emily Scott, a beneficial owner of more than five percent of our outstanding common stock and a former director, and Thomas Scott, a former director, are founding partners of Plum TV, LLC, a television station network operating in select resort markets.
 Mr. Scott is also the Chief Executive Officer and Executive Co-Chairman of Plum TV, LLC.
 In May 2004, we entered into a sponsorship agreement with Plum TV under which Plum TV provided us with airtime on its network to televise commercials and related services.
 We entered into a new agreement for a four-month period upon the old agreement's expiration in May 2005.
 We did not renew the agreement past September 15, 2005.
 In fiscal 2004, we paid Plum TV, LLC a total amount of \$250,000.
 Under the renewed sponsorship agreement, we paid Plum TV, LLC a total amount of \$375,000 in 2005, which we believe is the fair market value of the services provided.
 Mr. and Ms. Scott are married.
+Ms. and Mr. Scott were both directors at the time of these transactions.